SthPhoenix/InsightFace-REST/README.md

 multiple containers by editing *n_gpu* and *n_workers* parameters in `deploy_trt.sh`.

+Also if you want to test API in non-GPU environment you can run service with `deploy_cpu.sh` script.
+In this case ONNXRuntime will be used as inference backend.

 > For pure MXNet based version, without TensorRT support you can check
 > depreciated
 > [v0.5.0](https://github.com/SthPhoenix/InsightFace-REST/tree/v0.5.0)